yamadapc/mocha-spec-cov-alt/README.md

 - `threshold` - A global threshold to enforce. (defaults to 80)
 - `localThreshold` - A local threshold to enforce.

-The annotated source is avaible at yamadapc.github.io/mocha-spec-cov-alt and was generated with dokku.
+The annotated source is avaible at https://yamadapc.github.io/mocha-spec-cov-alt and was generated with docco.

 ## License
 Copyright (c) 2014 Pedro Tacla Yamada.
 Licensed under the MIT license.